 Bowler was actively involved in Indian School programs when she wasn’t visiting distant reservations or attending national meetings.
 She and her staff traveled thousands of miles over dusty, rutted roads to meet with leaders of the 11 reservations and 9 colonies.
 Bowler established strong relationships with most tribes, and all but two adopted the IRA during her tenure.

 Bowler spent five of her most challenging and rewarding years as superintendent.
 She oversaw purchases of agricultural land for existing reservations and new Yomba, Duckwater, and Campbell Ranch Reservations.
-New reservation houses were built to reduce chronic overcrowding and the spread of diseases.
+Much needed reservation houses were built to reduce chronic overcrowding and the spread of diseases.